renatesilina/javaCourseProject/stationr/README.md

 # StationR

+This project is based on Vaadin flow quickstart project.
-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+Quickstart project can be used as base for creating an own application with Java.
 It contains all the necessary configuration and some placeholder files to get you started.

 ## Running the application